theunforgiven/computation-engine/README.md

                 (let [$outputBinding $transformationExpression]
                   (hash-map $outputDomainKey $outputBinding)))))

-where $letMappings is a string taking the keys and values of the input map passed to the constructor of the computation (the values being keys of the data map passed to the computation).
-The $letMappings string is of the form:
+where `$letMappings` is a string taking the keys and values of the input map passed to the constructor of the computation (the values being keys of the data map passed to the computation).
+The `$letMappings` string is of the form:

     $inputMapKey (domain-facts $inputMapValue)

-The $emptyCheckExpression checks to see if any of the let bindings are empty (i.e. the value bindings taken from the incoming data map), and if so returns an empty map from the computation.
+The `$emptyCheckExpression` checks to see if any of the let bindings are empty (i.e. the value bindings taken from the incoming data map), and if so returns an empty map from the computation.
-The $emptyCheckExpression is of one of the following two forms:
+The `$emptyCheckExpression` is of one of the following two forms:

     (empty? $binding)

+or

     (and (empty? $binding) (empty? $binding) ...)

 Note that this assumes that the values are collections, with the result that the incoming data map must be a map whose values are collections.

-The result of evaluating $transformationExpression is bound to $outputBinding and then made the value for
-$outputDomainKey in the map that is the result of the computation.
-The $outputBinding and $outputDomainKey are the key and value in the output map that is passed to the constructor of the computation.
+The result of evaluating $transformationExpression is bound to `$outputBinding` and then made the value for `$outputDomainKey` in the map that is the result of the computation.
+The `$outputBinding` and `$outputDomainKey` are the key and value in the output map that is passed to the constructor of the computation.
 (This is somewhat redundant; see the "To Do" section below.)